m6vrm/flowkit/README.md

 The state of the flow collected from the results of the previous steps.
 I.e., this is the data collected as the flow progresses, and used either in the flow itself, or returned at its completion.

 Unlike the step and the result of the step, the state is passed to all the main components of the flow: `TransitionNavigator`, `StateReducer`, `TransitionProvider`.
-All of them can use the state for their logic to work correctly, but only `StateReducer` can change the state.
+All of them can use the state for their logic to work correctly, but only the `StateReducer` can change the state.

 ## Usage